kanehekili/VideoCut/README.md

 OpenCV:  it is necessary to get a version that has been compiled with ffmpeg

 :boom: Be aware that this tool does not cut exact on frame - except you reencode the whole film.

+### Subtitles
+Finalized in Version 1.3.0.
+Not all containers (e.g. mp4) accept subtitles.
+A AVCH (h264 TS) Stream with DVB_SUB codec cannot be converted into mp4, so your miles may vary if you change the output container (defined by the file extension)

+For DVB transport stream you should keep the ".m2t" ending, mkv containers shouldn't be changed either.
+See [here](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats) for a overview of containers.

 ### How to install
 * Download the videocut*.tar contained in the "build" folder ![here](https://github.com/kanehekili/VideoCut/raw/master/build/videocut1.2.5.tar)